 Source passive candidates by defining a precise ideal profile, searching platforms beyond job boards, using AI tools to scan millions of profiles at once, and reaching out through short, personalized multi-channel sequences.
-With 70% of the global workforce not actively looking for a new role (LinkedIn Talent Trends), the recruiters who fill positions fastest aren't waiting for applications - they're proactively finding and engaging professionals who aren't browsing job boards.
-If you're new to sourcing, start with our guide on what sourcing in recruitment actually involves before diving into passive-specific tactics.
+With 70% of the global workforce not actively looking for a new role (LinkedIn Talent Trends), the recruiters who fill positions fastest aren’t waiting for applications - they’re proactively finding and engaging professionals who aren’t browsing job boards.
+Passive candidate sourcing is what separates reactive hiring from a proactive talent pipeline.
+If you’re new to sourcing, start with our guide on what sourcing in recruitment actually involves before diving into passive-specific tactics.
 This guide breaks down each step so you can start reaching candidates your competitors never find.

 Why Are Passive Candidates Worth Sourcing?